uri-library-data-services/iassist-preview/content/blog/new-version-us-nsf-cyberinfrastructure-plan.md

 how participants in its research and education communities, as well as the scientific workforce, can use CI.
 For example, virtual organizations empower communities of users to interact, exchange information and access and share resources through tailored interfaces.
-Some of NSF\'s investments will focus on appropriate mechanisms or structures for use, while others will focus on how best to train future users of CI.
+Some of NSF's investments will focus on appropriate mechanisms or structures for use, while others will focus on how best to train future users of CI.
 NSF will take advantage of the emerging communities associated with CI that